-- (a) An out-of-court statement made by a child victim or witness who is under 11 years of age at the time of the proceeding concerning an act that is a material element of the offense relating to sexual abuse, physical injury, serious physical injury, death, abuse or neglect as described in any felony delineated in subpart A [Assaults and related offenses], B [Acts causing death] or D [Sexual offenses] of subchapter II of Chapter 5 of this title, or in any of the felonies delineated in . . . § 787 [Trafficking an individual, forced labor and sexual servitude], . . . § 1353(2) [Promoting prostitution in the first degree], . . . of this title or in any attempt to commit any felony delineated in this paragraph that is not otherwise admissible in evidence is admissible in any judicial proceeding if the requirements of subsections (b) through (f) of this section are met. - (b) An out-of-court statement may be admitted as provided in subsection (a) of this section if: - (1) The child is present and the child's testimony touches upon the event and is subject to cross-examination rendering such prior statement admissible under § 3507 [Use of prior statements as affirmative evidence] of this title; or
+(a) An out-of-court statement made by a child victim or witness who is under 11 years of age at the time of the proceeding concerning an act that is a material element of the offense relating to sexual abuse, physical injury, serious physical injury, death, abuse or neglect as described in any felony delineated in subpart A [Assaults and related offenses], B [Acts causing death] or D [Sexual offenses] of subchapter II of Chapter 5 of this title, or in any of the felonies delineated in \dots § 787 [Trafficking an individual, forced labor and sexual servitude], \dots § 1353(2) [Promoting prostitution in the first degree], \dots of this title or in any attempt to commit any felony delineated in this paragraph that is not otherwise admissible in evidence is admissible in any judicial proceeding if the requirements of subsections (b) through (f) of this section are met.

+(b) An out-of-court statement may be admitted as provided in subsection (a) of this section if:

-- a.
-The child is found by the court to be unavailable to testify on any of these grounds: - 1.
-The child's death; - 2.
+(1) The child is present and the child's testimony touches upon the event and is subject to crossexamination rendering such prior statement admissible under § 3507 [Use of prior statements as affirmative evidence] of this title; or a.
+The child is found by the court to be unavailable to testify on any of these grounds:

+- 1. The child's death; - 2.
 The child's absence from the jurisdiction; - 3.
 The child's total failure of memory; - 4.
 The child's persistent refusal to testify despite judicial requests to do so; - 5.
 The child's physical or mental disability; - 6.
-The existence of a privilege involving the child; - 7.
-The child's incompetency, including the child's inability to communicate about the offense because of fear or a similar reason; or - 8.
-Substantial likelihood that the child would suffer severe emotional trauma from testifying at the proceeding or by means of a videotaped deposition or closed-circuit television; and - b.
-The child's out-of-court statement is shown to possess particularized guarantees of trustworthiness.
+The existence of a privilege involving the child;

+7. The child's incompetency, including the child's inability to communicate about the offense because of fear or a similar reason; or b.
+The child's out-of-court statement is shown to possess particularized guarantees of trustworthiness.26